rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 git clone https://github.com/google-coral/tflite.git
 ```

-now we `cd` into the parrot example
+followed by `cd`-ing into the parrot example

 ```
 cd example/tflite/python/examples/classification
 ```

 and have a look at what this installs:

 ```